 A final report on the outcome of the public consultation will be presented to a special meeting of West Lothian Council in early 2023 for elected members consideration.
 If the Council decides to separate and create two distinct community councils for the areas of Carmondean and Deans, this will be followed up by a public call for nominations for election to both community councils.

 Stage 3 will commence 15th December 2022.
 Further information on how to comment will be provided at that time.

 West Lothian Council is required by law to have a Scheme for the Establishment of Community Councils in its area.
 However, community councils are not part of the council's structure - they are independent bodies who run their own affairs.

 The council arranges the community council elections which take place every 4 years in September or October.
-The last elections took place on 31 October 2013.
-There is provision for 41 community councils in West Lothian, of which there are currently 34 in operation.
-A list of the office bearers can be found in the related document section of this page.
+The next elections will take place in September/October 2025.
+There are currently 34 community councils in operation.
+A list of their office bearers can be found in the download section at the foot of the page.

-The council provides basic annual grant funding and advice to community councils but what each community council does once it has been established, is a matter for each community council to determine.
+The council provides basic annual grant funding and advice to community councils but what a community council does once it has been established, is a matter for each community council to determine.

 The Community Council Liaison Officer is able to provide advice and assistance.
 The council's Liaison Officer is Lorraine McGrorty who is based at West Lothian Civic Centre in Livingston.
 Telephone 01506 281609 or e-mail firstname.lastname@example.org.

-The Scheme for Establishment of Community Councils in West Lothian sets out the basic rules which all community councils in West Lothian are expected to comply with.
+A new Scheme for Establishment of Community Councils in West Lothian and amended boundaries was adopted by the council on 31st August 2021.
+The Scheme sets out the basic rules which all community councils in West Lothian are expected to comply with.

-All of the documents can be found at the related documents section on this page.
+All of the documents can be found below.